 - the analysis of innovative (components of) HPDC systems or applications.

-Achievement Award TalkThe award will be presented at the 22nd ACM Symposium on High-Performance Parallel and Distributed Computing (HPDC-22) to be held in New York City, USA, from June 17-21, 2013.
-The winner should be available to receive the award in person and present an achievement award talk at the HPDC-22 conference.
+Achievement Award TalkThe award will be presented at the 23nd ACM Symposium on High-Performance Parallel and Distributed Computing (HPDC-23) to be held in Vancouver, Canada, from June 23-27, 2014.
+The winner should be available to receive the award in person and present an achievement award talk at the HPDC-23 conference.

-Nominations for the 2013 AwardCandidates may be nominated by colleagues.
-Self-nominations are now allowed.
-A nomination (in the form of a single pdf file) should contain the following details:
+Nominations for the 2014 AwardCandidates may be nominated by colleagues.
+A nomination (in the form of a single pdf file) should be approximately one page long and contain the following details: